tuann99/database_query_website/README.md

-# tnguy256_final_project
 * ABOUT *

-Welcome to my final project!
+Welcome to my final project for Advanced Practical Computer Concepts for Bioinformatics!

 This is a web-interface that allows users to search for anti-cancer drugs and get back information such as IC50, protein targets, and more.